kgann/ring-audit-middleware/README.md

   (POST "/admin" {:audit true :body ... })  ;; explicitly force this route to be audited with the :audit key (POST "/users" {:audit false :body ... })) ;; force this route to not be audited even if uri-matchers find a match

-(def audit-fn (fn [req] ... )))
+;; fn to be executed when the middleware finds a route that is supposed to be audited ;; this fn could write to a log, db, message queue or whatever you want it to do (def audit-fn (fn [req] ... )))

 (def app